mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 2. Create a folder containing helm charts for configuring the Mendix Tekton pipelines – you can get these by making a request to your CSM, who can arrange for access to them.

 To install a pipeline you need to provide the url to your private images repository without a tag.
 For example: `my.private.registry.com/mxapp`.
 The images that the pipeline builds will be stored in this repository.
-You need to install it in the separate namespace like shown [here](#architecture).
-Further, we will use $NAMESPACE_WITH_PIPELINES to refer to that namespace.
+Install it in a separate namespace, as shown in [Simplified architecture example](#architecture).
+The installation command below uses {$NAMESPACE_WITH_PIPELINES} to refer to that namespace.

 The installation command is: